 Communication implies having clear ideas, which are hard to formulate in the heat of the moment.
 Why not prepare the message you would like to convey to your soon-to-be former colleagues and clients, but also to your family and friends, who will ask you questions at the next social gathering?
 Finding the words to talk about what you’re going through will also be decisive in your future job search.
 If talk as positively as possible about your last experience, it will help to make a better impression on recruiters.

 Redefine your identity and your relationship with work

 The experience of job loss is a blow to your self-confidence, but also to your self-image.
 Your professional identity—“My name is X, I’m an employee of company X”—is not just about your job, but also of the image you have of yourself, which will be completely redefined.
-Herminia Ibarra, a professor of organisational behaviour at London Business School, has written extensively on what she calls “transitional identities”, explaining the need to redefine your professional identity at each new shift in your career.
+Herminia Ibarra, a professor of organizational behavior at London Business School, has written extensively on what she calls “transitional identities”, explaining the need to redefine your professional identity at each new shift in your career.
 It’s a demanding psychological shake-up!

 Your relationship with work is also being called into question: how much importance do you want to give it in your life?
 “If you tend to define yourself socially through work, for example, the loss of a job can upset that balance.
 When you’re done with your job, what’s left?
-People’s identities are completely destabilised,” said Gautier, who often observes this in her counselling sessions.
+People’s identities are completely destabilized,” said Gautier, who often observes this in her counseling sessions.
 Everything has to be redefined.
 “What are your desires, your needs, what importance do you place on things?”
 Perhaps this is an opportunity to redefine your work/life balance.

 Surround yourself with the right people and ask for help